projectacrn/acrn-hypervisor/doc/tutorials/setup_openstack_libvirt.rst

 Use the ``lxc list`` command to verify that both **eth0** and **eth1** appear in the container.

-Set up ACRN prerequisites inside the container
+Set Up ACRN Prerequisites Inside the Container
 **********************************************

 1. Log in to the ``openstack`` container as the **stack** user::